andrii-shevchuk/header-accept-json/README.md

 # Laravel header accept application/json middleware
-The middleware wich set global accept header as application/json for Laravel.
+The middleware which set global accept header as application/json for Laravel.

 ## Install